realpython/python-guide/docs/starting/which-python.rst

 The basic gist of the state of things is as follows:

-1. Python 2.7 has been the standard for a *long* time.
+1. Python 2.7 has been the standard for a *long* time, and is being officially deprecated `in 2020 <https://pythonclock.org>`_.
-2. Python 3 introduced major changes to the language, which many developers are unhappy with.
+2. Python 3 introduced major changes to the language, which have taken some time for the community to adjust to.
-3. Python 2.7 will receive necessary security updates until 2020 [#pep373_eol]_.
+3. As menitoned, Python 2.7 will only receive necessary security updates until 2020 [#pep373_eol]_.
 4. Python 3 is continually evolving, like Python 2 did in years past.
+5. The brand name "Python" encapsulates both Python 3 and Python 2.

 So, you can now see why this is not such an easy decision.